John Adams: Quasi-War

-In May 1798, a French privateer captured a merchant vessel off of the New York Harbor.
+In May 1798, a French privateer captured a merchant vessel off of New York Harbor.
 An increase in attacks on sea marked the beginning of the undeclared naval war known as the Quasi-War.
 Adams knew that America would be unable to win a major conflict, both because of its internal divisions and because France at the time was dominating the fight in most of Europe.
 He pursued a strategy whereby America harassed French ships in an effort sufficient to stem the French assaults on American interests.
 In May, shortly after the attack in New York, Congress created a separate Navy Department.
 The prospect of a French invasion led for calls to build up the army.
 Hamilton and other "High Federalists" were particularly adamant that a large army be called up, in spite of a common fear, particularly among Republicans, that large standing armies were subversive to liberty.
-In May, a "provisional" army of 10,000 soldiers was authorized by Congress.
+In May, a provisional army of 10,000 soldiers was authorized by Congress.
 In July, Congress created twelve infantry regiments and provided for six cavalry companies, exceeding Adams's requests but falling short of Hamilton's.